-Hampstead Heath hedgerows
+Hampstead Heath Hedgerows

-Hampstead Heath has 4 kilometers of hedgerows, including ancient hedgerows mentioned in the domesday book of 1086!
-These provide sheltered habitat corridors for wildlife such as hedgehogs and bats, as well as nesting areas for birds like declining Song Thrushes and Whitethroats.
-The flowers, berries and leaves provide a larder for a wide variety of wildlife.
+Hedgerows are fantastic habitats.
+They provide sheltered corridors for wildlife such as hedgehogs and bats, as well as nesting areas for birds like declining Sparrows and Whitethroats.
+The flowers, berries and leaves provide a bountiful source of food for a wide variety of wildlife.

 Since early 2022 we have planted over 200 metres of new native hedgerow, and helped restore and conserve much more!